 Click here to give today.

-Practices during First Term [Summer Phase] will formally begin on Monday August 1st, 2016.
+Practices for the 2019 Spring Season [Winter Term/ Spring Phase] will formally begin on February 18th, 2019.
 All Freshmen and New Transfer students interested in rowing should attend.

 Click Here for more information.